Renter Advice

 Whether it is a new key that doesn’t quite glide or a mailbox key that always gets stuck, a sticky lock is always a hassle!
-Before you go through the trouble of getting duplicate keys or asking your landlord to change locks, here are some tips to get your lock working without busting the budget or upsetting the management.
+Before you go through the trouble of getting duplicate keys or asking your landlord to change locks, here is a step-by-step guide to getting your lock working without busting the budget or upsetting the management.

 Loosen a lock in a pinch